wasm-forge/ic-test/README.md

 ## Installation

-Install `ic-test` via Cargo:

 ```bash
 cargo install ic-test
 ```

 ## Tool usage

-Runthe tool with:

 ```bash
 ic-test <COMMAND> [OPTIONS]
 ```

-Without arguments, it starts in interactive mode.
-If an `ic-test.json` config file exists, the tool switches to "update" mode to regenerate the existing bindings.
+Without arguments it starts in interactive mode to create a new test project.
+If an `ic-test.json` config file exists already, the "update" mode will regenerate the existing test project bindings.

 ### Create a new test project